There Is Hope.

 Hope for the Journey Conference

-There are points in the adoption journey when we need others to come alongside us.
-That may be a professional, such as a counselor or therapist, who has received specialized training in how to best support children and families impacted by adoption or foster care.
-It could also be parents who have been on a similar road and now offer classes and community for others through Empowered to Connect Parent Training.
-Use the link below to find resources in your community, or to learn more about upcoming training opportunities.
+There are points in the journey when we need others to come alongside us.
+That may be a professional, such as a counselor or therapist, who has received specialized training in how to best support families impacted by adoption and/or foster care.
+It could also be parents who have been on a similar road and now offer classes and community for other families.
+Follow the link below to find resources in your community or to learn more about upcoming training opportunities.

 Show Hope is committed to caring holistically for children impacted by adoption or foster care and the families who love and care for them.
 There are a number of different readings, DVD series, and other resources to help bring hope and healing.